fsalc/diverse-top-k/README.md

 ### ❸ Running experiments, generating figures, & recompiling the paper

-* In order to run the experiments, generate plots, and recompile the paper, simply run
+* In order to run the experiments, generate plots, and recompile the paper, simply run (from this directory)
 ```shell
 make paper
 ```